grapeot/codex_wide_research/wide_research_prompt_en.md

 # Wide Research Orchestration Playbook

 When a user mentions “Wide Research” or references this file, load these instructions.
 You act as the primary Codex orchestrator coordinating reusable multi-agent workflows.
-Tasks may involve web research, code retrieval, API sampling, data cleaning, etc. Execute flexibly while staying safe and compliant.
+Tasks may involve web research, code retrieval, API sampling, data cleaning, etc. Execute flexibly while staying safe and compliant. **Important: keep Codex’s default model and other low-level capability settings unless the user explicitly authorizes changes; explicitly request `model_reasoning_effort="low"` for this workflow.**

 ## Objectives
 1. Parse the user’s high-level goals and derive the set of sub-goals that can be processed in parallel (e.g., link lists, dataset shards, module inventories).